 Bosses should be investing in their employee’s development.
 Their leadership skills might need some improvement, but they won’t have the incentive to improve it unless you encourage them to apply for promotions within the company.

 Some managers don’t tell employees about professional development opportunities, because they don’t want to lose someone or train someone new.
 Don’t be that guy.

 2. Bosses Threatening their Employee’s Job Stability

 Some managers mistakenly think that causing employees to doubt their job’s security will persuade them to work harder.

-This is a flawed way of thinking, and a sign of poor leadership skills.
+This is a flawed way of thinking and a sign of poor leadership skills.
 Doing this will just make your employees feel betrayed, depressed, and upset.
 Eventually, they’ll start looking for jobs outside the company.

 3. Misattributed Criticisms

 Things go wrong in the office all the time.
-A new campaign can flop, media fails to attend a press conference, and presentations can go horribly awry.
+A new campaign can flop, the media fails to attend a press conference, and presentations can go horribly awry.
 Some bosses, perhaps fearing for their own jobs as well, misplace blame and criticism.

 But if you had good leadership skills, you’ll know when to take responsibility for your team’s actions, and who exactly is responsible for what went wrong.

 4. Calling Employee Errors Out in Public